enoklearn/engineering/modules/computing.md

 <details open>
    <summary><b>Operating Systems</b></summary><br/>

-   With this topic, you will learn about the underlying software that runs your machine and coordinates processes, memory, and storage
+   With this topic, you will learn about the underlying software that coordinates the different hardware components of a computer.

    #### Learning Outcomes
+   * Describe what an operating system does
-   * List the top three operating systems
+   * List some common operating systems
+   * Setup and use another operating system using virtualization
+   * Compare containerization with virtualization and highlight the differences
-   * Compare the pros and cons of the top 3 operating systems
+   * Compare some features of your original operating system with the operating system you tried out
-   * Theorize about the underlying principles each of these operating systems were built under and how the OS's have evolved because of these principles

    #### Resources
    * [Understanding Operating Systems `Article`](https://edu.gcfglobal.org/en/computerbasics/understanding-operating-systems/1/)